-Small local businesses now a days will always benefit from having a positive online presence.
+Small local businesses now a days will always benefit from having a positive online presence and a website design.
 This is due in part to the fact that the internet now has around 3 billion users, up from 738 million in 2000.
 These are some serious numbers that just can’t be overlooked, and finding your place on the internet has gotten very easy.
 Companies such as Facebook, Yelp, Pinterest, Twitter, and Google My Business have really made a leap in helping businesses create not only an online presence, but a connection with their users.
 All of these services are great, but they still do not match the bump in credibility that a website gives.
 Think of the companies mentioned as an extension of your website.
 They are there to drive customers to your website and ultimately make a sale.
 Let’s be clear, there are countless strategies to create a website and be successful.
 In this 6 part blog, we will go over just a few of the crucial elements for any local business website design.

 In this day and age of the internet, it is common to see just about every local business have some sort of website, but how many of those businesses have an idea of what the purpose of their website is?
 Many just don’t know.
 They know that they should because a friend has told them or a marketing consultant has preached it, but most businesses just don’t have a great connection with the users that are using it.
 This can lead to many missed opportunities and even taint their online presence.